 Numerous sights and castles

 Sanssouci Palace is the highlight of every Potsdam trip.
-Let yourself be enchanted by the summer palace of Friedrich II and the vineyard terraces.
+Let yourself be enchanted by the summer palace of Frederick II and the vineyard terraces.

-The orangery palace was built by Persius on behalf of Friedrich Wilhelm IV.
+The orangery palace was built by Persius on behalf of Frederick Wilhelm IV.
 From 1851 to 1860.
 The Italian Renaissance is reflected in the 300 meter long building.

 Chinese tea house

 The Charlottenhof Palace, modeled on Italian country villas, is a classicist summer palace.
-It belonged to Crown Prince Friedrich Wilhelm IV and his wife Elisabeth.
+It belonged to Crown Prince Frederick Wilhelm IV and his wife Elisabeth.
 It was originally built by Johann Gottfried Büring from 1756 to 1758.
-Later, from 1826 to 1826, it was transformed into a castle by Karl Friedrich Schinkel and Ludwig Persius.
+Later, from 1826 to 1826, it was transformed into a castle by Karl Frederick Schinkel and Ludwig Persius.

 Friendship Temple in Sanssouci Park